top of page

 Service Dogs must be under control of the handler at all times.

 While most dogs are leashed, some tasks or disabilities require unleashed tasks.
-As long as the dog is under control of the handler, this is ffine.
+As long as the dog is under control of the handler, this is fine.

 Service Dog / ESA / Therapy Dog